-Welcome back to our irregular “one thing a day” series, where today, we are re-growing green onions.
+Welcome back to our irregular “one thing a day” series, where today, we are re-growing and re-planting green onions.
 What’s One Thing a Day?
 Well, this is the series where we increase our future selves’ happiness… when our current selves focus on accomplishing just: One thing a day!

 You’ll always find a little dish of green onions (scallions) growing on my windowsill, because they’re just that easy — and, I love having them on hand!
 You might as well get another round out of every bunch you buy, and save both money & packaging.
 I just added another little one to this dish yesterday, so thought I’d tell you about how simple these are to re-grow, and how handy they are to have around.